Varnani/DevBlog/www/SpecialPages/home_content.md

 ﻿Hello there.
 I'm Ozan, a gamedev from Türkiye and this is my home on the web.
-I plan to blog from time to time here.
+I plan to blog here from time to time.
+Pick a post below!